gridcoin-community/Gridcoin-Tasks/whitepaper/gridcoin-whitepaper-draft.md

 #### Definition of Terms

+##### MI

+MI = Monetary Inflation.
+There is no ultimate cap on the number of GRC to be minted.
+A static 1,456,000 GRC are minted every year which means that the monetary inflation rate is constantly decreasing toward 0.

 ##### CBR

 CBR = Constant Block Reward.
 CBR incentivizes people to maintain a balance of GRC to help secure the network.
 There is technical and economic significance to CBR.
 The economic significance comes in the form of GRC lock-up -- it is similar to how banks reward people with interest for keeping their money in a bank.
 Essentially, a 10 GRC reward for staking a block (a constant reward for each block) incentivizes people to hold GRC.
 This type of holding of the GRC helps ensure a healthy network because of the technical ways proof-of-stake works.
 Similar to how holding money in a bank helps ensure that banks can continue to stimulate economic activity.

 The more GRC one holds and keeps available for staking on an active GridCoin full node, the more blocks they will stake, and the more GRC they will earn.
 Similar to logic: the more $$$ I put in the bank, the more $$$ I will earn through interest.

-##### MI

-MI = Monetary Inflation.
-Also correct, there is no ultimate cap on the number of GRC to be minted.
-A static 1,456,000 GRC are minted every year which means that the monetary inflation rate is constantly decreasing toward 0.

 ##### ERR